INSIDE: A Comprehensive List of Tokyo Supermarkets Japan for Grocery Shopping.

 We cannot guarantee you will leave empty handed.

-Looking for More Fun Things to Do in Tokyo?
+Looking for more shopping in Tokyo?

 Click the links in blue for more ideas of what to buy at a Japanese market or kitchen store.